agentejo/copilot/README.md

 ## Starterkit

-COCOPi's Starterkit comes with small demo content (powered by Copilot) and an admin panel (powered by Cockpit).
+COCOPi's Starterkit comes with small demo content and an admin panel (powered by Cockpit).

 ## Installation